NetAppEMEA/hackathon-vol1-deprecated/camera-webservice/README.md

 Which ever language you choose, the process to getting the webservice running is the same.
 If you are really good, you can do step 1-4 in one go, but most hackers might find the incremental approach easier to follow.

-1. Get the webservices running
+1. Install dependencies and then get the basic webservice running
 2. Get the webservice to snap pictures
 3. Get the webservice to upload images to S3
 4. Get the webservice to upload meta data to ElasticSearch.